-The month of March has arrived and that means spring is not far away.
-For runners, spring not only means better running and training conditions but also plenty of opportunities to test that winter training and fitness in an upcoming run or race.
+The month of August has arrived and that means fall is not that far away.
+For runners, fall not only means better running and training conditions but also plenty of opportunities to test that summer fitness in an upcoming run or race.

-With several weeks and months before those goal races arrive, it’s important and valuable to reflect on how training has gone so far and whether you are on track to accomplish your spring running and racing goals.
-This is where doing a self-assessment of your training and your current fitness can be useful.
+With several weeks and months before those goal races arrive, it’s important and valuable to reflect on how training has gone so far and whether you’re on track to accomplish your upcoming running and racing goals.
+This is where doing a mid-season self-assessment of your training and current fitness can be useful.
+Here’s how:

 Review your training log

 No matter how you choose to track your running and training–a written journal, an excel sheet, an online website, etc.– try to find time to do this weekly.
-Most runners find doing this at the end of the week–think in the hours after the long run, when, let’s face it, you’re not going to do much else–and before the upcoming week ahead, works best.
+Most runners find doing this at the end of the week, usually after the long run, when, let’s face it, you’re not going to do much else, and before the upcoming week ahead, works best.

 Look back on how often you ran, how far and how fast?
 Did you feel good on your runs?
 If you did specific workouts, what were they, what was the purpose and how did they go?
 Did you do any strength or cross training to supplement your run training?

-Basically over time–from a few weeks to many months–you want to see some sort of progression, either in how much you run, how fast or whether you are enjoying your running more.
-Not every run, workout, long run (or even race) is going to be great, but hopefully the trend is in the right direction.
-Reviewing past training can also help identify your personal running strengths and weaknesses which can provide ideas on how to improve.
+Basically, over time–from a few weeks to many months–you want to see some sort of progression, either in how much you run, how fast or whether you are enjoying your running more.
+Not every run, workout, long run (or even race) is going to be great, but hopefully, the trend is in the right direction.
+Reviewing past training can also help identify your personal running strengths and weaknesses which can provide ideas on how to improve them.